 Steroid injections are performed in a pain management provider's office or hospital.
 Your provider will have you position yourself in a way that allows them access to the injection site.
 Usually the injection is performed under image guidance, either with ultrasound or fluoroscopy.
 This helps your provider figure out the exact location to inject the steroid medication.
 The medication is usually a mixture of steroid and anesthetic (numbing medication).
 The injection may be uncomfortable at first, but the numbing medication should provide relief quickly.

 The injections are usually given in the following areas:

 After the injection, the area may be sore for a few days.
 You can use ice on the injection site to help reduce the pain.

 Most steroid injections take a few days before you start feeling relief.
 Some patients report relief much sooner, within a few hours of treatment.

-Steroid injections usually last one to two months, but they can last longer, especially If used in conjunction with other pain management.
+Steroid injections can last from 6 weeks to 6 months.
+The relief can last longer, especially If used in conjunction with other pain management.

-It's best to limit steroid injections to 3-4 times per year to prevent weakening the skin and bones around the injection site.
+It's best to limit steroid injections to 3-4 times per year to prevent side effects.

 Potential side effects of steroid injections include: